-Except for cases in which the transaction meets the criteria stipulated by EU laws (Council Regulation (EC) no. 139/2004 of 20 January 2004 on the control of concentration between undertakings) and thus falls within the jurisdiction of the commission, the Anti-monopoly Office of Slovakia (Anti-monopoly Office) has the power to assess the economic merging of undertakings (merger or acquisition of control) in Slovakia.

-Transactions are subject to the Anti-monopoly Office's assessment when meeting the limits stipulated by Act No. 136/2001 on Protection of Competition (Act on Protection of Competition).
-The Anti-monopoly Office assesses, in a proceeding, whether the proposed transaction creates or strengthens a dominant position of the undertaking, resulting in significant barriers to effective competition in the relevant market.
-The Anti-monopoly Office makes its decisions as a first instance authority.
+Except for cases in which the transaction meets the criteria stipulated by EU laws (Council Regulation (EC) No. 139/2004 of 20 January 2004 on the control of concentration between undertakings) and thus falls within the jurisdiction of the commission, the Anti-Monopoly Office of Slovakia has the power to assess the economic merging of undertakings (merger or acquisition of control) in Slovakia.
+Transactions are subject to the Anti-Monopoly Office's assessment when meeting the limits stipulated by Act No. 136/2001 on Protection of Competition.
+The Anti-Monopoly Office assesses, in a proceeding, whether the proposed transaction creates or strengthens a dominant position of the undertaking, resulting in significant barriers to effective competition in the relevant market.
+The Anti-Monopoly Office makes its decisions as a first instance authority.
 The appellate authority is the Council.
-The Council has five members who are appointed by the government for a five year term and who must not be employees of the Antimonopoly Office.
-The Council makes decisions on appeals against decisions of the Anti-monopoly Office.
-The Council decisions, as well as decisions of the Anti-monopoly office, are subject to judicial review of legality.
+The Council has five members who are appointed by the government for a five-year term and who must not be employees of the Anti-Monopoly Office.
+The Council makes decisions on appeals against decisions of the Anti-Monopoly Office.
+The Council decisions, as well as decisions of the Anti-Monopoly office, are subject to judicial review of legality.